 - Prevent excessive pain

 Most patients are able to resume normal activities after a week or two.
-That said, I would recommend that you skip out on heavy exercise until you get a full recovery.
+That said, I would recommend that you skip out on heavy exercise until you achieve full recovery.

 In any case, always follow the recovery protocol and follow-up schedule from your doctor to prevent complications!